beaubol/mobile-cross-platform/cordova/README.md

 Official Jumio Mobile-SDK plugin for Apache Cordova

 ## Requirements
-* Jumio Mobile SDK Android 2.6.0+, iOS 2.5.0+
+* Jumio Mobile SDK 2.7.0 for Android and iOS

 ## Setup

 Add the plugin to your Cordova project.

 ```
-cordova plugin add cordova-plugin-jumio-mobilesdk
+cordova plugin add cordova-plugin-jumio-mobilesdk@2.7.0
 ```

 ## Integration

 ### iOS

-Nothing to do.
-Cocoapods handles everything.
+Manual integration or dependency management via cocoapods possible, please see [the official documentation of the Jumio Mobile SDK for iOS](https://github.com/Jumio/mobile-sdk-ios/tree/v2.7.0#basic-setup)

 ### Android

-Open the android project of your cordova project located in /platforms/android and open the **build.gradle** file.
-(Module: android)

 Add the Jumio repository: